rajbos/rajbos.github.io/_posts/2022-03-12-GitHub-notification-settings.md

 If you want to see this in action, watch the video I created:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/eIWzKR465M0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Intro
+There are a couple of things at play when using notifications:
+* settings for how and where you want to receive the notifications (email, web, etc.)
+* reasons for getting a notification

+Telling GitHub to send you a notification can happen in a few different ways.
+You can subscribe to updates, either at the organization level (bad idea: way to noisy), at the repository level or for a specific issue, pull request, discussion.
+People can also @mention you or a team that you are in, which can then trigger a notification for you.
 ## Step 1: check you settings on _where_ you want to receive the notifications
 Go to [github.com/settings/notifications](https://github.com/settings/notifications)